-Reporter: Nr.
-Thomas, could you go a little more into Operation HELP?
+Reporter: Mr. Thomas, could you go into Operation Help?
 Rev. Thomas: Over a year ago the Delta Ministry, in cooperation with the National Students Association, pointed out the need for a commodity program for Mississippi poor people.
-And we gave as an example of what local people could do, what was happening in Forrest County, where the people had set up their own distribution system for contributed food and clothing.
+And we gave as an example of what local people could do, what was happening in Forrest County, where the people had set up their own distribution systems for contributed food and clothing.
 It works very well.